-Implementing a system that uses new technology to streamline fulfillment processes gives warehouse personnel more detailed information in areas like inventory, which improves overall operational efficiency.
+Implementing a new technology system to streamline fulfillment processes gives warehouse personnel more detailed information in areas like inventory, improving overall operational efficiency.

 The difficulty arises, however, when the company must manage marketing and sales efforts while also controlling inventories.